Pendle PT/YT Tracking: One Asset Split Into Two, With a Clock (2026)

 Pendle is a yield-tokenization protocol.
 It splits a yield-bearing asset into:

-• PT (Principal Token) — the principal portion, redeemable 1:1 for the underlying at maturity, trading at a discount before then;
+• PT (Principal Token), the principal portion, redeemable 1:1 for the underlying at maturity and trading at a discount before then;

 PT: discounted until maturity

-The defining PT property: it redeems 1:1 for the underlying only at maturity.
+The defining PT property is that it redeems 1:1 for the underlying only at maturity.
 Before maturity it trades at a discount that narrows as maturity approaches.
-The tracking error to avoid: marking PT at par early, which overstates the position.
-PT's value is the discounted market price until maturity, then par — a tracker must apply the time-to-maturity dynamics, not face value.
+The tracking error to avoid is marking PT at par early, which overstates the position.
+PT's value is the discounted market price until maturity and par thereafter, so a tracker must apply the time-to-maturity dynamics, not face value.

 YT: a decaying claim